vundelavamsi/claim-zippy/README.md

 This project is a simple Task Manager application with a React frontend and Express.js backend using SQLite.

+### This is Backend Code link - https://github.com/vundelavamsi/task-manager-backend

 ## Getting Started

 ### Prerequisites